 Copyright 2016 James Marsh

-The stream is still flowing below a normal level with mostly clear water.
+The stream is flowing below a normal level with clear water.
 There are good hatches taking place.
-We received a good report from a customer fishing yesterday.
+We received four good reports from customers fishing this past week.

 Stream Conditions: